alt3/cakebox/docs/sources/index.md

 ## Get productive

-Sick and tired of wasting hours on webservers, databases and configuration before you can actually start hacking away at that application prototype?
+Sick and tired of wasting hours on webservers, databases and configuration before you can actually start hacking away at that prototype?

 No more... from now on simply run this command inside your vagrant box: